mikemc/twist-cli/README.md

 ## Installation

-Install the R package from Github:
+Install the R package from Github,

 ```r
 remotes::install_github("mikemc/twist-cli/rpkg")
 ```

-Install the R package from a local copy of this repository:
+Or from a local copy of this repository,

 ```r
 devtools::install("rpkg/")